sphinx-doc/alabaster/README.md

 # Modified 'Kr/Flask' Sphinx theme

-This repository is a modified "Kr" Sphinx theme from @kennethreitz, which was in turn modfied from @mitsuhiko's theme used for Flask & related projects.
+This repository is a modified "Kr" Sphinx theme from @kennethreitz (especially as used in his [Requests](https://python-requests.org) project), which was in turn modfied from @mitsuhiko's theme used for [Flask](http://flask.pocoo.org/) & related projects.

 I named the theme itself back to "flasky" (reflecting that it's relatively generic and not used for Kenneth's own projects, but my own or anybody else's